saisai/golang-book/quickstart.rst

 multiplication operator.
 The `>` and `<` are comparison operators.

 Sometimes logical conditions should be checked to proceed with certain steps.
-Logical operators does these kind kind of checkings.
+Logical operators does these kind kind of checking.
 Let's say you want to check whether a particular value is divisible by 3 and 5.
 You can do it like this.